Collaborative Divorce in Arizona

 If both spouses are willing to work together to negotiate, they will then each have to hire their own attorneys.
 When you are searching for a lawyer for a collaborative divorce, it is important that you retain one who is experienced in the collaborative divorce process and who is willing to go through an alternative dispute resolution procedure.

 Family lawyers who are experienced in handling collaborative divorces understand that the focus should be on arriving at a settlement that lets both spouses win.
 At the same time, you will want to find a lawyer who will represent your interests alone.
-This means that if you are uncomfortable with a specific term of your divorce, your lawyer should advocate on your behalf to negotiate changes to it.
+This means that if you are uncomfortable with a specific term of your divorce in Arizona, your lawyer should advocate on your behalf to negotiate changes to it.

 After you have retained a collaborative divorce lawyer, you will want to meet privately with him or her to explain what you would like from your divorce.
 You should talk about how you want to handle custody and visitation, how you would like the assets and debts to be divided, and how child and spousal support might be handled.
 If you and your spouse have IRAs, 401(k)s, pension plans, or other retirement accounts, you will want to talk to your lawyer about how these should be divided.